Disulfidizer API

 Using residue sets

-If you supply no residue set data, the code will just look across the entire protein.
-This may be contraindicated if the protein is large (you may get too many results to sort through) or if you specifically want focussed results.
+• If you supply no residue set data, the code will just look across the entire protein.
+This may be problematic if the protein is large (you may get too many results to sort through) or if you specifically want focussed results.

 Using permissive mode